dhui808/software-concepts/mongodb.md

     in a social media graph).
 The connections between elements are called links or relationships.
 In a graph database, connections are first-class elements of the database, stored directly.
 In relational databases, links are implied, Use cases include fraud detection, social networks, and knowledge graphs.

+### Performance Improvement
+    Examine query patterns
+        Analyzing your query patterns and determining where you can embed data rather than doing in-application or in-database joins.
+        Storing the results of frequent sub-queries on documents to reduce read load Making sure that you have indices on any fields you regularly query against.
+    Review data modeling and indexing
+        Deciding when to embed a document or create a reference between separate documents in different collections instead Try embedding and referencing
+    Increasing memory
+    Replication and sharding